oscal-compass/compliance-trestle-ssp-demo/README.md

   <img src="https://www.cncf.io/wp-content/uploads/2022/07/cncf-color-bg.svg" width=300 />
 </picture>

 The Linux Foundation® (TLF) has registered trademarks and uses trademarks.
-For a list of TLF trademarks, see [Trademark Usage](https://www.linuxfoundation.org/legal/trademark-usage)".
+For a list of TLF trademarks, see [Trademark Usage](https://www.linuxfoundation.org/legal/trademark-usage).

 *OSCAL Compass is an independent open source project.
 It is not affiliated with, endorsed by, or sponsored by the National Institute of Standards and Technology (NIST) or any other government agency.*

-*Trestle was originally created by IBM.*
+*OSCAL Compass was originally contributed by IBM.*